-Afterwards, the perspective became more comprising and balanced as for where the true dimensions of accounting manipulations being done at Enron were concerned.
-We must underline the contribution being brought by [9] who besides framing relevant aspects within the contextual and theoretical frame with a broader aim, also analyze, in a more detailed manner than any other previous study, the nature and qualitative level of proofs being used by Enron in order to support the recognized valuations.
-[9] focuses mainly on materials comprised within the Goldin's report (2003) which received less attention in trade literature when compared with the Batson reports.
+We must also underline the contribution being brought by [16] who beside framing relevant aspects within the contextual and theoretical frame with a broader aim, also analyze, in a more detailed manner than any other previous study, the nature and qualitative level of proofs being used by Enron in order to support the recognized valuations.
+[16] focus mainly on materials comprised within the [15] report which received less attention in trade literature when compared with the [3, 4, 5, 6] reports.
 The objective is to find more details on how Enron reached those valuations being used, but also on the role third parties played both in generating these values, but also in supporting and raising the credibility of valuations being incorrectly, internal generated by the company.

 Since the story of Enron and its collapse is today familiar to most of us, a detailed presentation won't be necessary, but only a synthesis of events, while focusing on those aspects related to financial instruments and fair value.
 Before its monumental bankruptcy, Enron was one of the corporations with the fastest ascension and highest success in the US.
 Established in 1985 through the merger of a number of companies, its core business was then the transportation of gas by pipeline, therefore creating the biggest distribution system in the US.
 By the end of the '80s and '90s, the company started to take advantage from the deregulation within the utilities industries, participating within and promoting markets for the supply of gas and oil, and therefore extending its activity at global level, in South America, UK, Europe and India.
 By the end of the '90s, the main generator of development and apparent profitability within the corporation was what they called in their financial statements as "wholesale services".
 This assumed not only purchasing and selling contracts for energy supply, but also developing strategic investments, either through the establishment of entities, either through acquisitions, in the energetic and technologic sector, or other connected to it.
-Incomes from wholesale services raised with 133% in the 1998 - 2000 period, reaching from 968 million dollars to 2260 million, while incomes from transportation of gas and supplying electricity, calculated cumulated have raised with 15 %, from 637 million to 732 million [9].
+Incomes from wholesale services raised with 133% in the 1998 - 2000 period, reaching from 968 million dollars to 2260 million, while incomes from transportation of gas and supplying electricity, calculated cumulated have raised with 15 %, from 637 million to 732 million [16].

 High competition on the futures market and the lack of success for many of the projects that were initiated overseas started to create tension on the company.
 Even if the quick appreciation of many of its "hi-tech" investments allowed Enron to hide the lack of success in other parts of the company, the consequences were also significant when the IT crisis burst.
 Enron's share value, that reached 90 dollars in august 2000, kept dropping because of the doubts on the quality of earnings being reported and of the balance sheet's credibility.
-Senior executives selling their stock only accentuated this downward trend in Enron's share value [9].
+Senior executives selling their stock only accentuated this downward trend in Enron's share value [16].

 In August 2001, the CEO of Enron was resigning and in October 2001, the company reported a quarterly loss of 618 million dollars.
-Soon news came out that SEC was investigating possible conflicts of interests and in November 2001 an overstatement of profits with 600 millions was recognized.
+Soon news came out that SEC was investigating possible conflicts of interests and in November 2001 an overstatement of profits with 600 million was recognized.
 Bad publicity associated with all these events affected the trading of its contracts.
 Therefore, having no cash available, Enron first tried to merge with its smaller competitor in Houston, Dynegy.
-Having no success in this direction, Enron declared bankruptcy in the US on December 2, 2001 [9].
+Having no success in this direction, Enron declared bankruptcy in the US on December 2, 2001 [16].
 A series of trials took place, ending with Enron's management being convicted.
 Among them were the CFO (Skilling) and the Chairman (Lay).